Bargaining with Absentmindedness: Model

-Condition (i) in the definition of AHPE simply requires the proposer best respond to the respondent's strategy.
+Condition (i) in the definition of MBE simply requires the proposer best respond to the respondent's strategy.
 Condition (ii) requires beliefs to be correct on the equilibrium path.
 Condition (iii) is more nuanced, and relies heavily on the interpretation of optimal strategies in the absentminded driver problem in \cite{ahp}.
-It requires that the respondent best responds after a greedy offer, holding fixed what they would do in a continuation of the game. \cite{ahp} argue that an absentminded decision maker cannot \textit{simultaneously} choose their action at each exit (absentminded players will forget that they have made a deviation).\footnote{This is their primary critique of the approach in \cite{pr}.} This manifests itself in condition (iii) since the continuation payoff $U_{t+1}^R$ depends on $p_G^*$, which the respondent takes as given.
-Additionally, AHPE and \textit{multiself agent equilibria} from \cite{lambertmarpleshoham2019} are equivalent in this setting.
+It requires that the respondent best responds after the proposer's preferred offer, holding fixed what they would do in a continuation of the game. \cite{ahp} argue that an absentminded decision maker cannot \textit{simultaneously} choose his action at each exit (absentminded players will forget that they have made a deviation).
+This manifests itself in condition (iii) since the continuation payoff $U_{t+1}^R$ depends on $p^*$, which the respondent takes as given.
+Condition (iv) is weak, and requires that the proposer never makes an offer that is rejected for sure.
+This condition is redundant whenever $\delta<1$,\footnote{That is, conditions (i)-(iii) imply (iv).} and eliminates an uninteresting class of behaviors when $\delta=1$.\footnote{In particular, it eliminates strategy profiles of the following form: $a_P$ is offered in some period $t<T$, rejected for sure, and $a_R$ is eventually accepted.}